History of longitude: Telescopes and clocks

 John Flamsteed's mural arc.
 The telescope was mounted on a frame with a radius of about 2 metres.
 It was attached to a wall aligned to the meridian.
 There was rackwork and a micrometer, which are not shown.

 In 1608 a patent was submitted to the government in the Netherlands for a refracting telescope.
 The idea was picked up by, among others, Galileo who made his first telescope the following year, and began his series of astronomical discoveries that included the satellites of Jupiter, the phases of Venus, and the resolution of the Milky Way into individual stars.
 Over the next half century, improvements in optics and the use of calibrated mountings, optical grids, and micrometers to adjust positions transformed the telescope from an observation device to an accurate measurement tool.
 It also greatly increased the range of events that could be observed to determine longitude.

 The second important technical development for longitude determination was the pendulum clock, patented by Christiaan Huygens in 1657.
 This gave an increase in accuracy of about 30-fold over previous mechanical clocks – the best pendulum clocks were accurate to about 10 seconds per day.
 From the start, Huygens intended his clocks to be used for determination of longitude at sea.
 However, pendulum clocks did not tolerate the motion of a ship sufficiently well, and after a series of trials it was concluded that other approaches would be needed.
 The future of pendulum clocks would be on land.
 Together with telescopic instruments, they would revolutionise observational astronomy and cartography in the coming years.
 Huygens was also the first to use a balance spring as oscillator in a working clock, and this allowed accurate portable timepieces to be made.
 But it was not until the work of John Harrison that such clocks became accurate enough to be used as marine chronometers.

 Methods of determining longitude

+The Earth viewed from above the North pole.
 The relative longitude to a position (for example Greenwich) can be calculated with the position of the Sun and the reference time (for example UTC/GMT).

 The development of the telescope and accurate clocks increased the range of methods that could be used to determine longitude.
 With one exception (magnetic declination) they all depend on a common principle, which was to determine an absolute time from an event or measurement and to compare the corresponding local time at two different locations.
 (Absolute here refers to a time that is the same for an observer anywhere on Earth.)
 Each hour of difference of local time corresponds to a 15 degrees change of longitude (360 degrees divided by 24 hours).